lsdev/LiteStep/docs/readme.txt

    We have added an implementation to support AppBars.
-This is a feature found in the Explorer shell which some applications use to dock their window to the edge of a screen (e.g the Explorer taskbar).
+This is a feature found in the Explorer shell which some applications use to dock their window to the edge of a screen (e.g. the Explorer taskbar).
 Some typical applications that use this feature are Trillian and various media players.

-   This also adds support for WorkArea updates when an AppBar is positioned or removed.
+   This also adds support for WorkArea updates when an Appbar is positioned or removed.
 Please test the interaction between AppBars adjusting the WorkArea and the Desktop modules adjusting the WorkArea.
 Hopefully they will interact nicely.
-What you should expect, is if the desktop module has changed the WorkArea for a specific screen edge, then any AppBar placed on the same screen edge will be positioned so that it does not overlap the old workarea.
+What you should expect, is if the desktop module has changed the WorkArea for a specific screen edge, then any Appbar placed on the same screen edge will be positioned so that it does not overlap the old WorkArea.
    This implementation appears to work in practice in the limited testing we were able to do.
 Please let us know if you find any odd or undesirable behavior in regards to the WorkArea and AppBars.